dan-sprague/dan-sprague.github.io/_posts/2025-11-11-bayesian-lognormal.markdown

 <br>

-**Key findings:**
+**Summary:**

 - **Appropriate Transformation**: LogNormal distributed data must have uncertainty quantified in the log transformed space.
-- **Uncertainty Underestimation**: Naive frequentist maximum likelihood 95% CI underestimate true uncertainty of right-skewed data.
+- **Uncertainty Underestimation**: Naive frequentist maximum likelihood 95% CI underestimate true uncertainty of right-skewed data due to the unknown scale parameter in the lognormal likelihood.
+Complex estimatation methods exist but $n=3$ samples stretches what is possible.
-- **Bayesian Posterior Estimation**: A statistical method is proposed that better estimates the underlying distirbution and uncertainty for lognormal data.
+- **Bayesian Posterior Estimation**: A simple bayesian approach is proposed that better estimates the underlying distirbution and uncertainty for lognormal data.
+Partial pooling is used to estimate a posterior distribution for the scale parameter.
-- **Consistent improvement**: The Bayesian approach provides superior distribution approximation across diverse parameter regimes
+- **Consistent improvement**: The Bayesian approach provides superior distribution approximation across diverse parameter regimes.
+The model jointly estimates the posterior of the mean and scale parameters and allows precise quantification of derived statistics from the posterior.
 <br><br>
 <hr>

 ## Overview

-<p>Biological data often spans multiple orders of magnitude and is right-skewed away from the mean.
-Standard visualization practice transforms the data to log-space while adjusting axis labels to display the original scale (Figure 1).
-While this transformation aids visual interpretation, it introduces a subtle but important consideration for uncertainty estimation.</p>
+<p>Biological data often span multiple orders of magnitude and are right-skewed from the mean.
+Standard visualization practice in biology transforms the data to log-space while adjusting axis labels to display the original scale (Figure 1).
+While this transformation aids visual interpretation, it encourages misinterpreation of uncertainty.</p>

 <div class="figure-container">